dirvine/data_chain/docs/0029-data-blocks.md

 ## Archive nodes

-Nodes that hold the longest `DataChains` may be considered to be archive nodes.
+Nodes that hold the longest [DataChain]s may be considered to be archive nodes.
 Such nodes will be responsible for maintaining all network data for specific areas of the network address range.
 There will be 3 archive nodes per group.
 These more reliable nodes have a vote weight of 2 within a group and it would therefore require a minimum of 3 groups of archive nodes to collude against the